 • Learn from real-world experience at prominent industrial, academic and medical institutions.

-• Work with faculty on independent research projects to apply radiation fundamentals.
+• Work with faculty on independent research projects to apply radiation fundamentals in a variety of research labs, including at the Purdue MRI Facility on-campus.

 View Complete List of Courses Degree Requirements